WeponzTV/Dynamic-Fire-Bin-System/README.md

-For more details visit: https://forum.sa-mp.com/showthread.php?t=648453
+For more details watch: https://youtu.be/S1VX5g3F80U